 Lighting effects on both sides seemed put on solely for our amazement.
 The energy consumption of this spectacular city-scale light show must be staggering!
 All mundane thoughts, however, evaporated as the lights cast prismatic reflections on the waters like a shimmering watercolor painting.

 Basking in dreamy neon lights, I struck a conversation with fellow delegate, Mamerth, who reminded me of my late father.
-They share a common cadence in their speech and kindness in their words.
+They shared a common cadence in their speech and kindness in their words.
 Though he didn’t know me from Adam, he patted my back, saying, “You have a good heart.”
-Such was the spell cast by Shang-light: everything looked nice and beautiful in its glow.
+Such is the spell cast by Shang-light: everything looks nice and beautiful in its glow.